vrachv/EFT-optimization/README.md

 ## How enable NVIDIA Freestyle

+Kicks from the raid for 2-5 minutes.
+I'm working on a solution.

 > Works: **0.12.6.7886**

 1. If your NVIDIA driver is newer than version 445.87, uninstall it and install this version - [Download](http://us.download.nvidia.com/Windows/445.87/445.87-desktop-win10-64bit-international-dch-whql.exe)